sodadata/docs/soda/sensitive-data.md

 Consider [deploying a self-hosted agent]({% link soda-agent/deploy.md %}) in your own infrastructure to securely manage access to your data sources.
 See also: [Soda architecture]({% link soda-cloud/soda-cloud-architecture.md %})

-Further, if you use an external secrets manager such as Hashicorp Vault or AWS Secrets Manager, you may wish to [integrate]({% link soda-agent/secrets.md %}#integrate-with-a-secrets-manager) your self-hosted Soda Agent with your secrets manager to securely and effeciently grant Soda access to data sources that use frequently-rotated login credentials.
+Further, if you use an external secrets manager such as Hashicorp Vault or AWS Secrets Manager, you may wish to [integrate]({% link soda-agent/secrets.md %}#integrate-with-a-secrets-manager) your self-hosted Soda Agent with your secrets manager to securely and efficiently grant Soda access to data sources that use frequently-rotated login credentials.

 ## Limit data sampling